ashleychampagne/Web-Scraping-Toolkit/Getting Started with Beautiful Soup.md

 from bs4 import BeautifulSoup
 ```

-Throughout your project you will want to run your code to debug it, test it, and finally use it to gather your data set.
+Throughout your project you will want to run your code to debug it, test it, and finally in order to use it to gather your data set.
 To run your code type this command into terminal:

 ```
 python3 scraping.py
 ```

 This will run the file named "scraping.py".
 Any printed output will appear in the terminal.
+Now we can get to scraping!

 # Using Beautiful Soup.